buda-base/lucene-sa/README.md

-# Lucene Analyzers for Sanskrit and Pali
+# Lucene Analyzers for Sanskrit